Areas of Expertise

 - Law Foundation of British Columbia Public Interest Award, 2023

 Kaymi is a graduate of the dual degree program in Canadian Common Law (JD) and Indigenous Legal Orders (JID), where their legal education focused on transsystemic legal theory and practice.
-While articling at Ratcliff, Kaymi is particularly excited to support the firm’s work with Nations asserting their inherent rights, jurisdiction, and Indigenous laws.
+Kaymi articled at Ratcliff and joined the firm as an associate in September 2025.

-Kaymi is passionate about increasing access to justice and leveraging colonial legal tools to the advantage of marginalized peoples.
-They have a diverse range of experience working for legal non-profits and advocacy organizations including West Coast LEAF, Pivot Legal Society, West Coast Environmental Law, and the BC First Nations Justice Council.
-Throughout law school, they have held volunteer and leadership roles at Pro Bono Students Canada, Together Against Poverty Society, the Community Legal Assistance Society, and Access Pro Bono.
+Kaymi is passionate about increasing access to justice, leveraging colonial legal tools to the advantage of marginalized peoples, and supporting Indigenous law revitalization and self-determination.
+They have a diverse range of experience working for legal non-profits and advocacy organizations prior to and during law school, including West Coast LEAF, Pivot Legal Society, West Coast Environmental Law, and the BC First Nations Justice Council.
+Throughout law school, they held volunteer and leadership roles at Pro Bono Students Canada, Together Against Poverty Society, the Community Legal Assistance Society, and Access Pro Bono.

 Kaymi is a settler of mixed Korean and Scottish ancestry, born and raised in Coast Salish territories.
 Their interests include learning languages, painting, swimming, cooking, and appreciating plants.